peterhinch/micropython-nano-gui/README.md

 Python font files are in the `gui/fonts` directory.
 The easiest way to conserve RAM is to freeze them which is highly recommended.
-In doing so the directory structure must be maintained.
-Python fonts may be created using [font_to_py.py](https://github.com/peterhinch/micropython-font-to-py.git).
+In doing so the directory structure must be maintained: the [ESP8266](./README.md#4-esp8266) provides an illustration.

+To create alternatives, Python fonts may be generated from industry standard font files with [font_to_py.py](https://github.com/peterhinch/micropython-font-to-py.git).
 The `-x` option for horizontal mapping must be specified.
 If fixed pitch rendering is required `-f` is also required.
 Supplied examples are: